AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/push-notifications/getting-started-push-notification-android/propagate-notification.md

 ---
-title: Getting started with Push Notifications with Android App
-seo-title: Getting started with Push Notifications with Android App
-description: Part 1 - Creating your Android App and adding to Firebase.
-seo-description: Part 1 - Creating your Android App and adding to Firebase
+title: Step 5 - Propagate Notifications
+description: In this part, we will propagate the message received from Adobe Campaign using Android Notification Manager.Firebase
 feature: Push
-topics: Channels
+topics: Mobile
-kt: KT-1375
+kt: 4829
 doc-type: tutorial
 activity: use
 team: TM
 ---
 # Add Service to send notification

-In this part, we will propagate the message received from Adobe Campaign using Android Notification Manager.
-Notification manager is used to notify the user of events that happen.
+In this part, we will propagate the message received from Adobe Campaign using [!DNL Android Notification Manager]. [!DNL Notification manager] is used to notify the user of events that happen.
 This is how you tell the user that something has happened in the background:

-* Launch Android Studio
+* Launch [!DNL Android Studio]
-* Open "ACSPushTutorial" project
+* Open *[!DNL ACSPushTutorial]* project
 * Expand the project structure
-* Right click on the package folder(com.example.acspushtutorial) and New ->Java Class
+* Right click on the package folder ([!DNL com.example.acspushtutorial]) and [!DNL New ->Java Class]
-* Name this class MyService and make sure it extends FirebaseMessagingService
+* Name this class *[!DNL MyService]* and make sure it extends [!DNL FirebaseMessagingService]
-* Create sendNotification method in this class.
-In this method you need to set the notification's content and channel using a NotificationCompat.Builder object.
-To make the notification appear, call NotificationManagerCompat.notify(), passing it a unique ID for the notification and the result of NotificationCompat.Builder.build().
+* Create *[!DNL sendNotification]* method in this class.
+In this method you need to set the notification's content and channel using a [!DNL NotificationCompat.Builder] object.
+To make the notification appear, call [!DNL NotificationManagerCompat.notify()], passing it a unique ID for the notification and the result of [!DNL NotificationCompat.Builder.build()].

 ```java {.line-numbers}
 package com.example.pushmessaging;